 You can't do this drill without getting your weight onto your front foot.
 It forces the feeling of a dynamic weight transfer through the ball.
 After a few practice swings, try to replicate that same feeling of your weight finishing on your lead side without actually taking the step.

-This subconscious action almost always comes from an "instinct" to try and help the ball a up into the ait instead of trusting the loft of the club to do the work.
-Remember, to hit the ball a solid iron shot,you must hit down on it and compress it.
-A scoop does the direct opposite, increasing the dynamic lot, increasing spin, and decreasing any chance of a potent, penetrating shot being hit a long way.
+This subconscious action almost always comes from an "instinct" to try and help the ball up into the air instead of trusting the loft of the club to do the work.
+Remember, to hit a solid iron shot, you must hit down on it and compress it.
+A scoop does the direct opposite, increasing the dynamic loft, increasing spin, and decreasing any chance of a potent, penetrating shot being hit a long way.

-What you're really looking for is `shaft-lean` t impact.
-That meansyour hands are slightly ahead of the club-head when it makes contact with the golf ball.
+What you're really looking for is 'shaft-lean' at impact.
+That means your hands are slightly ahead of the clubhead when it makes contact with the golf ball.
 The scoop is the total absence of a shaft lean.

 The Fix: The Low Punch Shot Drill